Senior Integrated Project

-The Senior Individualized Project is the capstone of Kalamazoo College's program of liberal arts education, offering students the opportunity to make use of all of their experiences at the College.
-The SIP is an occasion for independent scholarship, often in conjunction with an internship or other creative activity that results in a written report, performance, or exhibit.
-Rather than selecting only a subset of students to work on an honors project or thesis, the College considers such independent work a significant part of the education of all Kalamazoo College students and requires it of all seniors.
-The requirement is waived for students participating in approved 3/2 engineering or health professions early entry programs, as they are not at the College for their senior year.
+The Senior Integrated Project is the capstone of Kalamazoo College's program of liberal arts education, offering students the opportunity to make use of all of their experiences at the College, including a capacity for exploration and inquiry.
+The SIP is an occasion for independent or group scholarship, which may be in conjunction with an internship or other creative activity that results in a written report, performance, or exhibit.
+Rather than selecting only a subset of students to work on an honors project or thesis, the College considers such work a significant part of the education of all Kalamazoo College students and requires it of all seniors.
+The requirement is waived for students participating in 3/2 engineering programs, as they are not at the College for their senior year.

-The Senior Individualized Project is a college graduation requirement, not a requirement for any department or program (except the Independent Interdisciplinary Major).
+The Senior Integrated Project is a college graduation requirement, not a requirement for any department or program (except the Independent Interdisciplinary Major).
 The SIP requirement is often completed in the student's major department, but students may complete a SIP in any department or program of the College or outside of those areas with the approval of a faculty SIP supervisor.
-Each department and program sets its own requirements for senior projects done under its auspices, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-As a capstone experience, the SIP should build upon the student's previous coursework and other experiences.
-SIPs may be either one or two units, with the amount of credit to be determined by the student and the faculty SIP supervisor at the beginning of the project.
+Departments and programs, or supervisors set their own requirements for senior projects done under their auspices, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+As a capstone experience, the SIP can build upon the student's previous coursework and other experiences or be an application of the critical thinking and liberal inquiry that form the basis of new learning.
+SIPs may be either one or two units, with the amount of credit to be determined by the student and the faculty SIP supervisor.
 In consultation with the faculty SIP supervisor, and within the constraints set by the relevant department or program, students determine their project's form and the environment in which it is to be pursued.

 A number of departments and programs host symposia, recitals, exhibitions, or theatrical productions in which results of research or creative work are featured.
 The College reserves the right to archive student SIPs within academic departments, the Upjohn Library and/or an online digital archive, and to publish SIP titles and the titles of SIP presentations.